moggers87-games/isdabizda/README.md

 Controls
 --------

-Hit the arrow keys to manipulate the current block.
-Hit the "x" in the corner to exit.
+Hit the arrow keys to manipulate the current block. "q" or escape will quit the game.